yurkovoznyak/react-resume/README.md

 # Resume
-This is my 4A Resume written in React!
+This is my resume written in React!
 To run, simply:
 ```
 $ npm install
 $ npm start
 ```

 ## Acknowledgements
-This project was forked from my good buddy, [rsnara](https://github.com/rsnara)'s [resume-react](https://github.com/rsnara/resume-react) project, so a special thanks to him!
+This project was forked from [clemmy](https://github.com/clemmy)'s [resume-react](https://github.com/clemmy/resume-react) project, so a special thanks to him!